 9 | Spend a day at Great Santa Cruz Island

 Less than five kilometers south of downtown is Great Santa Cruz Island.
-It boasts of pink white sand beach which is the only one in Asia.
+It boasts of pink sand beach, one of the few in the Philippines.
 The island is a protected area with dense mangrove forest and a lagoon inhabited by non-stinging jellyfish.
 You can take a vinta to navigate through the mangroves and get a chance to see purple herons, egrets, and others.

 10 | Soak up the sun in Little Santa Cruz Island